xtuml/bridgepoint/doc-internal/review-minutes/R4_1_1/162_dnt_rvm.md

 <pre>

--- Num Type  Who  Section  Comment
-_- 01 *min   BM   3        Expound the background.
-_- 02 *min   CS   3        Note the longer time period of OSS.
-_- 03 *min   CMcC 4        Require that we are satisfying the customers.
+-- Num Type  Who  Section  Comment x- 01 *min   BM   3        Expound the background. x- 02 *min   CS   3        Note the longer time period of OSS. x- 03 *min   CMcC 4        Require that we are satisfying the customers.
 _- 04  min   CS   4.3      compiled is required
 _- 05  min   TL   4        Generate from the updated model.
 _- 06  min   TL   4        Explicitly mention the protection of prebuilder.